 To add a link anywhere on your site, use the css class "cmreg-login-click" and add it to a link in your site navigation.

 Similarly to the last option, you can add the link anywhere by using certain shortcodes.
 For instance [cmreg-login] will show the login button.

 There are many more useful shortcodes.
-Learn more: CM Registration (CMREG) - Shortcodes - Displaying Login Button, Registration Form, Changing Password, and More
+Learn more: WordPress Registration Form Plugin (CMREG) - Shortcodes - Displaying Login Button, Registration Form, Changing Password, and More

 Settings - Changing The Pop-Up